Gaiejj/omniairl/README.md

 # OmniAirl

-This is a trustworthy reinforcement learning library, currently maintained by Jiayi Zhou from Xi'an Jiaotong University.
+This is a trustworthy reinforcement learning library only for XJTU IAIR homework, currently maintained by Jiayi Zhou from Xi'an Jiaotong University.
 Contributions are welcome.

 ![Logo](https://github.com/Gaiejj/omniairl/blob/main/images/logo.png)